rage/java-programming-fall-19/data/osa-2/1-ongelmia-ja-ratkaisumalleja.md

 **-3**
 **5**
-Luku -3 on pienempi kuin luku 5.
+-3 is less than 5.

 </sample-output>